Ranking every player to wear No.7 for Arsenal in the Premier League: Saka 3rd…

 Arsenal’s No.7 shirt has been worn by some brilliant players over the years, but it has a curious history in the Premier League era.

-Bukayo Saka is set to become the eighth player to wear the jersey since the English top flight introduced official squad numbers in the 1993-94 season.
+Bukayo Saka is the eighth player to wear the jersey since the English top flight introduced official squad numbers in the 1993-94 season.

 We’ve ranked every player to wear the No.7 shirt for Arsenal in the Premier League era from worst to best.